uburraa/windows/readme.md

 this is a change in the
-this change is from ec2-user linux user
+this change is from ec2-user linux usesr this is the second change from the linux user